Download mod_jk (mod_jk.so is a Tomcat connector.) Download HTTP Apache server.

 # Define list of workers that will be used # for mapping requests worker.list=node1,status worker.list=node1,status # Define template worker.template.type=ajp13 worker.template.port=8009 # Define Node1 # modify the host as your host IP or DNS name. worker.node1.reference=worker.template worker.node1.host=localhost # Status worker for managing load balancer worker.status.type=status

 7).
-Open the uriworkermap.properties and enter these few lines which details about the context root which we are going to use in our application.
+Open the uriworkermap.properties and enter these few lines which detail the context root which we are going to use in our application.

 # Simple worker configuration file # Mount the Servlet context to the ajp13 worker /jmx-console=node1 /jmx-console/*=node1 /web-console=node1 /web-console/*=node1 /myproject=node1 /myproject/*=node1